Slavery in al-Andalus: Viking slave trade

 According to Roger Collins, although the role of the Vikings in the slave trade in Iberia remains largely hypothetical, their depredations are clearly recorded.
 Raids on Al-Andalus by Vikings are reported in the years 844, 859, 966 and 971, conforming to the general pattern of such activity concentrating in the mid ninth and late tenth centuries.
+Many Arab Muslim women were taken north to the Viking’s homelands as captives.

 The Vikings performed slave raids toward the Christian parts of Iberia as well.
 It is known that the Vikings sold people they captured in their raids in Christian Europe to the Islamic world via Arab merchants in Russia along the Volga trade route, slaves who were trafficked to the Middle East via Central Asia and was an important slave supply source to the Bukhara slave trade.
 However, it is not confirmed if the Vikings sold the captives from their raids in Christian Iberia directly to Muslim Iberia.

 The Vikings did provide slaves to al-Andalus via the Norse Kingdom of Dublin.
 Slaves captured primarily in the British islands and put on sale in Dublin, which was one of the biggest slave markets in Europe in the 9th- and 11th-centuries, are known to have been sold all over Europe; one of the most lucrative trades for Vikings as well as other traders operating from Irish ports such as Dublin was the slave trade to Islamic Iberia.